Sloop: Origins

 The name originates from the Dutch sloep, which is related to the Old English slūpan, to glide.
+The original Dutch term applied to an open rowing boat.
 A sloop is usually regarded as a single-masted rig with a single headsail and a fore-and-aft mainsail.
-In this form, the sloop is the commonest of all sailing rigs – with the Bermuda sloop being the default rig for leisure craft, being used on types that range from simple cruising dinghies to large racing yachts with high-tech sail fabrics and large powerful winches.If the vessel has two or more headsails, the term cutter may be used, especially if the mast is stepped further aft.
+In this form, the sloop is the commonest of all sailing rigs – with the Bermuda sloop being the default rig for leisure craft, being used on types that range from simple cruising dinghies to large racing yachts with high-tech sail fabrics and large powerful winches.If the vessel has two or more headsails, the term cutter is usually applied, though there are regional and historic variations on this.
+A boat with a forward mast placement and a fixed bowsprit, but more than one headsail, may be called a sloop.
+The Friendship sloop is an example of this.
+Particularly with historic craft, categorisation as a cutter may rely on having a running bowsprit.

 Variations

-Before the introduction of the marconi rig, a sloop might carry one or more square-rigged topsails which will be hung from a topsail yard and be supported from below by a crossjack.
+Before the Bermuda rig became popular outside of Bermuda in the early 20th century, a (non-Bermudian) sloop might carry one or more square-rigged topsails, hung from a topsail yard and sheeted to a lower yard.

 A sloop's headsail may be masthead-rigged or fractional-rigged.
 On a masthead-rigged sloop, the forestay (on which the headsail is carried) attaches at the top of the mast.
 On a fractional-rigged sloop, the forestay attaches to the mast at a point below the top.
 A sloop may use a bowsprit, a spar that projects forward from the bow.